sahays/sahays.github.io/_posts/2021-12-15-the-role-of-grammar-in-partiql.md

 In summary, while CFG lays the theoretical groundwork, BNF and EBNF provide the practical notation for expressing these grammars.
 ANTLR extends this further with a powerful syntax tailored for language processing applications.
 This progression from CFG to ANTLR's grammar notation illustrates the evolution of language description methods from theoretical frameworks to practical tools in software development.

-A simple CFG for a fragment of the PartiQL syntax might include rules for parsing a basic SELECT statement:
+A simple BNF for a fragment of the PartiQL syntax might include rules for parsing a basic SELECT statement:

 ```sql
 <Statement> ::= <SelectStatement>